heygent/embanalysis/thesis/src/01-intro.md

 - Fibonacci proximity: distance between the number and the nearest Fibonacci number, measured in integers between the two.

+We took two models in consideration:

+- OLMo-2-1124-7B is a model by AllenAI, which is favorable to research uses thanks to the full disclosure of training data, code, logs and checkpoints
+- Llama-3.2-1B-Instruct, due to being a small and manageable model to do analysis with on limited hardware

 ## OLMo-2-1124-7B